mbwong/mbwong.github.io/content/sections/aboutme.md

-I am an assistant professor in management and strategy with a joint appointment in economics at [HKU Business School](https://www.hkubs.hku.hk/).
+I am an assistant professor in management and strategy at [HKU Business School](https://www.hkubs.hku.hk/), with a joint appointment in economics.
 I received my PhD from MIT in 2022 and my BA from Harvard University in 2012.

 I am an economist.
 I study the microstructure of labor, housing, and money markets.
 My current research focuses on domestic outsourcing, managerial coordination, digital money, and affordable housing policy.